sersldmir/sersldmir/README.md

-- 👋 Hi, I’m @sersldmir, an aspiring IT-specialist
+- 👋 Hi, I’m @sersldmir, an aspiring data engineer
-- 👀 I’m interested in data engineering, working with big data, databases and a little bit machine learning.
+- 👀 I’m interested in working with big data and a little bit machine learning.
-- 🌱 I’m currently learning Python, Java, SQL and C.
+- 🌱 I’m currently learning Python, Java, SQL an.
-- 🚀 Plans: to learn R, C++, Scala and maybe Go in order to excel in my carreer
+- 🚀 Plans: to learn Scala, Go in order to excel in my carreer
-- 💞️ I’m looking to collaborate on beginner data engineering and data science projects
 - 📫 How to reach me: sld07.cl@gmail.com

 <!---